ROCm/rocSHMEM/docs/compile_and_run.rst

 This topic explains how to compile and run rocSHMEM programs.

-Compiling and Linking with rocSHMEM
+Compiling and linking with rocSHMEM
 -----------------------------------

 rocSHMEM is a library that can be statically linked to your application during compilation with ``hipcc``.
 For more information, see :doc:`HIPCC <hipcc:index>`.